Get insights.

 The welcome screen is a great place to mention incentives.

-2. Genuine Ending
+2. Have a Genuine Ending

 A genuine ending is like a beautifully played final chord in a symphony

-There are certain ways to say the final goodbye in a survey.
-This genuine ending instills a sense of trust and increases Overall Respondent Satisfaction.
-It can be expressing gratitude, sharing the next steps, receiving feedback, or reaffirming anonymity.
+There are certain ways to say goodbye in a survey.
+A genuine ending instills a sense of trust and increases the respondent's sense of belonging in the survey.

 2.1.
 Express Gratitude